Ramos, ex-Philippine leader who helped oust dictator, dies

 A son of a longtime legislator and foreign secretary, Ramos graduated from the U.S. Military Academy at West Point in 1950.
 He was a part of the Philippine combat contingent that fought in the Korean War and was also involved in the Vietnam War as a non-combat civil military engineer.

 Ramos is survived by his wife, Amelita Ramos, a school official, pianist, sportswoman and an environmental advocate, and their four daughters.
-Their second child, Josephine Ramos-Samartino, died in 2011.
+Their second child, Josephine Ramos-Samartino, passed away in 2011.

 Funeral arrangements were not immediately announced.